AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 **Note:** A Frame belonging to more than one Decode target may be Discardable for one Decode target and not for another.
 {:.alert .alert-info }

-Frame
-: A frame in this document is synonymous to a Coded frame.

-**Note:** In contrast, in [AV1], Frame is defined as the representation of video signals in the spatial domain.
-{:.alert .alert-info }

-**Note:** Multiple frames may be present at the same instant in time.
-{:.alert .alert-info }

 Frame dependency structure